Neucro/Guess-Number-2/README.md

 # Guess-Number-2

  A simple game created using shell script.
+Version 2.0.